 Our development team is advancing a pipeline of innovative therapies with a primary focus on treating female cancers.
 Our first program and lead product candidate, onapristone extended release ("ONA-XR"), builds upon a foundation of successful drug development by our management team and advisors in the field of female hormone-dependent cancers.
-ONA-XR is a selective and potentially potent antagonist of the progesterone receptor (PR), a receptor that is activated by the hormone progesterone and that has been linked to resistance to multiple classes of cancer therapeutics, including antiestrogen therapies, that are prescribed to treat female hormone-dependent cancers.
-In 2020, we initiated a Phase 2 investigator-sponsored trial in collaboration with Thomas Jefferson University to evaluate ONA-XR in combination with Arimidex (anastrozole) in PR+ endometrial cancer and we initiated a Phase 0 trial of ONA-XR in a window of opportunity study in primary breast cancer, and we expect to report preliminary data in the second half of 2022 and final data in Q4 2022 for each trial, respectively.
-The window of opportunity study is a three week study in women with primary breast cancer and subsequent lumpectomy to evaluate the direct effects of ONA-XR on the cancer signaling pathways and the tumor microenvironment.
-In 2021, a Phase 1b/2 investigator-sponsored trial was initiated in collaboration with Memorial Sloan Kettering Cancer Center to evaluate ONA-XR in combination with Ibrance (palbociclib) and Femara (leterozole) in first line metastatic breast cancer patients with biochemically recurrent disease, defined as circulating tumor DNA (ctDNA) positive.
-This is potentially a new clinical opportunity for the estimated 20% of 1L patients who are at high risk of early disease progression on Ibrance and Femara therapy.
-In 2021, we completed the first stage of our Phase 2 trial evaluating ONA-XR in recurrent granulosa cell tumors (GCT) of the ovary and in July 2021 we initiated the second stage of this trial evaluating ONA-XR in combination with the antiestrogen, anastrozole.
-Also in 2021, a Phase 2 investigator-sponsored trial was initiated in collaboration with Wisconsin Oncology Network to evaluate ONA-XR in combination with Faslodex (fulvestrant) in second or third line metastatic breast cancer.
-This trial is intended to establish ONA-XR plus Faslodex drug synergy after treatment failure of CDK4/6 inhibitor and/or PIK3α inhibitors.
-We expect to report preliminary data from one of these trials in the first half of 2022.
-In 2021, we also initiated a sub-study of our Phase 2 trial in 2L/3L metastatic breast cancer, which evaluates the uptake of radiolabeled progesterone (F-FFNP) via PET imaging in breast tumors, with preliminary data expected to come in the second half of 2022.
+ONA-XR is a selective and potentially potent antagonist of the progesterone receptor (PR), a receptor that is activated by the hormone progesterone and that has been linked to resistance to multiple classes of cancer therapeutics, including anti-estrogen therapies, that are prescribed to treat female hormone-dependent cancers.
+In 2020, we initiated a Phase 2 investigator-sponsored trial in collaboration with Jefferson Health to evaluate ONA-XR in combination with Arimidex (anastrozole) in PR+ endometrial cancer and preliminary data is expected in mid-2022.
+Also, in 2020 we initiated a Phase 0 trial of ONA-XR in a window of opportunity study in primary breast cancer, and we reported preliminary data at the San Antonio Breast Cancer Symposium in December 2021.
+In 2021, a Phase 1b/2 investigator-sponsored trial was initiated in collaboration with Memorial Sloan Kettering Cancer Center (MSK) to evaluate ONA-XR in combination with Ibrance (palbociclib) and Femara (leterozole) in first line (1L) metastatic breast cancer patients with biochemically recurrent disease, defined as circulating tumor DNA (ctDNA) positive.
+This is potentially a new clinical opportunity for the estimated 20% of 1L patients who are at high risk of early disease progression on Ibrance plus Femara combination therapy and Phase 1b data is expected in mid-2022.
+In 2021, the first stage of a Phase 2 investigator-sponsored trial initiated by MSK to evaluate ONA-XR in recurrent granulosa cell tumors (GCT) of the ovary was completed.
+In July 2021, MSK initiated the second stage of this trial evaluating ONA-XR in combination with Arimidex, and preliminary data is expected in the second half of 2022.
+Also in 2021, a Phase 2 investigator-sponsored trial was initiated in collaboration with Wisconsin Oncology Network (WON) to evaluate ONA-XR in combination with Faslodex (fulvestrant) in second line (2L) or third line (3L) metastatic breast cancer.
+This trial is intended to evaluate potential ONA-XR plus Faslodex drug synergy after treatment failure of CDK4/6 and/or PIK3α inhibitors, and preliminary data is expected in the second half of 2022.
+In 2022, WON intends to initiate a sub-study of its Phase 2 trial in 2L/3L metastatic breast cancer that will evaluate the uptake of radiolabeled progesterone (F-FFNP) via PET imaging in breast tumors.
 Our second program, CLDN6xCD3 bsAb, is an anti-CD3 x anti-Claudin 6 (CLDN6) antigen bispecific monoclonal antibody (bsAbs) that is intended to redirect T-cell-mediated lysis toward malignant cells expressing CLDN6.
 CLDN6 is a tight junction membrane protein target expressed in multiple cancers, including ovarian and endometrial tumors, and absent from healthy adult tissues.
-We expect to enter IND-enabling studies for CLDN6xCD3 bsAb in 2022.
-Beyond these two product candidates, we have a discovery-stage program evaluating antagonists of Sigma1 for breast and prostate cancer.
-We believe our team and capabilities uniquely position us to be a leader in developing novel therapies to address female hormone-dependent cancers.
+We expect to select a candidate to support IND-enabling studies for CLDN6xCD3 bsAb in the second half of 2022.
+Beyond these two product candidates, we continue to evaluate opportunities to expand our pipeline.
+We believe our team and capabilities uniquely position us to be a leader in developing novel therapies to address female cancers.

-Context retains worldwide development and commercialization rights for ONA-XR outside of Greater China and retains full worldwide development and commercialization rights to certain CLDN6 antibody patents in the field of bispecific antibodies and to certain patents related to Sigma 1.
+Context retains worldwide development and commercialization rights for ONA-XR outside of Greater China and retains full worldwide development and commercialization rights to certain CLDN6 antibody patents in the field of bispecific antibodies.
 Our product candidates are shown in the table below: